greenpau/caddy-auth-portal/pkg/backends/ldap/README.md

 # LDAP Backend

+## Getting Started

-It is recommended to read the documentation for Local backend, because it outlines important principles of operation of all backends.
+It is recommended reading the documentation for Local backend, because it outlines important principles of operation of all backends.

 Additionally, the LDAP backend works in conjunction with Local backend.